mightybyte/monad-challenges/pages/set2-5.md

 Once you have the type signature implement yLink using link (no cases).
 Once you have that working, implement addSalaries again as addSalaries2 using yLink this time.

+Notice that in both addSalaries and yLink you have to construct a Maybe out of thin air kind of like we did in Set 1 with mkGen.
+Write a similar function for Maybes with this type signature.

+    mkMaybe :: a -> Maybe a

+Now use this function in your addSalaries and yLink functions.
+You'll probably find this easier for Maybe than it was for Gen. It may not seem worthwhile, but this is all about finding common patterns.
+This pattern has come up twice in two different contexts now, so it's probably worth paying attention to.